Spend Insights Launch

 Screenshot of Procurify’s Spend Analyst feature showing a chat interaction where a user asks for a day-by-day spend breakdown for August, and the AI tool displays a bar chart of monthly spend by type.

-Practical ways to use AI spend insights for better spend control
+Practical ways to use AI spend analysis tools for better spend control

 1. Connect and clean your data first

-As John Glasgow, CEO of Campfire, noted in this Op-Ed on the state of modern accounting, most finance teams are eager to adopt AI — but lack the connected systems and data infrastructure to support it.
-“Automation cannot be enabled absent end-to-end connectivity,” he wrote — a reminder that visibility and structure must come before automation.
+As John Glasgow, CEO of Campfire, noted in an Op-Ed on modern accounting: “Automation cannot be enabled absent end-to-end connectivity.”
+Visibility and structure must come before automation.

 Example:At HyperFiber, disconnected purchasing and approval data led to costly overstocking and long approval delays.
 After centralizing procurement and AP data in Procurify, the team gained real-time visibility into construction spend — cutting inventory holding from 4–6 months to just 5 weeks and saving $90,000 per week.